lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

    - Encompasses 6,641 square kilometers of mountainous terrain, numerous glaciers and ice fields, dense forest, and alpine landscapes.
    - Significant for its history with the Canadian Pacific Railway and early promotional efforts to create a tourist destination.
 5. **Summary**: Banff National Park is renowned for its stunning landscape, diverse wildlife, and its status as a major global destination for natural beauty and outdoor activity.

+**Note from son:**
+- grizzly bear (brown)
+- what to do when grizzly bear attacks:
+  - don't run. playing dead, protect head, neck, and stomach.
+- black bear is less aggressive compared to grizzly.
+- white bear: you are prey by default.
+- in case you need to attack: eyes, nose

 ### Calgary, Alberta